-The Global Institute for Water Security at the University of Saskatchewan is the top water resources research institute in Canada and one of the most advanced hydrology research centres in the world.
+The Global Institute for Water Security at the University of Saskatchewan is a leading water resources research institute in Canada and one of the most advanced hydrology research centres in the world.
 GIWS is dedicated to:

 Protecting water resources